Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 The dumbbell bench press is a great way to add muscle mass to the chest.
 The shoulders and triceps will be indirectly involved as well.

 The Barbell Bench Press has a limitation that it does not involve the full range of motion.
-This limitation is overcome by the dumbbell bench press.
+The dumbbell bench press overcomes this limitation.

 It provides an additional range of motion at the top, which helps achieve complete chest development.
-Furthermore, dumbbells require better coordination, forcing the stabilizing muscles to assist as well.
+Dumbbells require better coordination and force the stabilizing muscles to help.

 If you don’t have a bench, you can do the same exercises on the floor at home.